 A holding deposit is a sum of money, the equivalent of no more than 1 week’s rent, given to a landlord/agent to reserve a property when you are absolutely sure that you want to rent it.
 The holding deposit ensures that the landlord/agent will not view or market the property to anyone else.
 A Holding Deposit is not a fee.
 The money belongs to you unless you withdraw from renting the property in which case the landlord/agent is entitled to retain it.
 Most students agree to the Holding Deposit being put towards their first month’s rent or Security Deposit.
 For example: rent = £475 per calendar month (£109.62 per week).
 Holding Deposit of £109.62 is deducted from the first month’s rent: £475 - £109.62 = £365.38 to pay.

 What is a security deposit?

-If you have an Assured Shorthold Tenancy Agreement, by law, the landlord has to protect the deposit by one of three schemes.
-30 days after your tenancy commences, you must receive in writing from your landlord:
+If you have an Assured Shorthold Tenancy Agreement, the landlord must protect the deposit in one of the government recognised schemes.
+By law, within 30 days after your tenancy commences, you should receive ‘Prescribed Information’ which should give the following:

-• What to do if the landlord or tenant can't be contacted at the end of the tenancy
+- What to do if the landlord can't be contacted at the end of the tenancy

-This is one of the most important documents you need to receive from your landlord.
+This is one of the most important documents.
 Make sure you have it.
-If you do not receive this information 30 days after your tenancy begins, please see the Off Campus Accommodation Officer.
+If you do not receive this information 30 days after your tenancy begins, please see the Off-Campus Accommodation Officer.